Unto Your Heart

 Occasionally I would relax, lying on the ground, gazing toward the sky as I relived a familiar hovering sensation...

 Every breeze and sunbeam spoke to me of Divine unconditional love, which I longed to share with all.

 I was grateful to bring smiles to the faces of people around me.
 I devoted myself to lifting the spirits of my parents and of my ailing, sweet maternal grandmother, who lived with us.
 Although it wasn't easy, my recent experience helped me stay strong for my family, at least for now.

-Suddenly, my gentle, affectionate mother was so agitated that she could not listen to me.
-She wouldn't even allow me to cry as my cries propelled her into a helpless, raging panic.
-For fear of hurting me, she would avoid me and disappear for hours at a time.
+My gentle, fun, affectionate mother was now so agitated that she could no longer play with me or even listen to me.
+She wouldn't allow me to cry as my lonely sobs propelled her into a helpless, raging panic.
+For fear of hurting me, she would avoid being around me and disappear for hours at a time.

 When I was nearly eleven, we moved to Israel permanently.
 We were glad to finally be settled in our ancient homeland.
-Dad was still searching for a cure for my mother's ailment.
+Dad was still searching for a cure for Mother's ailment.

 Less than a year after our arrival, we endured the frightening Yom Kippur war which was forced upon us on the holiest day of our calendar, when most of the people in Israel are fasting and praying in repentance.
 As air raid sirens blared, my dad, the elderly rabbi, ran from synagogue in his white kittle and prayer shawl to join the urgent defense effort.